 What are the most important messages you want to communicate?

 It’s very useful at this point to create some personas* (often known as buyer personas or user personas).
 These are biographies and descriptions of imaginary customers and users and should include details of their likes, dislikes, buying habits etc. They may well be fictitious but each persona should encapsulate a subset of your actual customers.
 There is a wealth of introductory material online that will help you create your own personas.
 Personas are invaluable in structuring your marketing communications and are especially useful when doing your keyword research…which is our next topic.

-* Being very pedantic at Narrative Industries (previously THBOOM!) we would ideally prefer the plural “personae”, but the UX/SEO community uses “personas” almost universally so we have used it here for clarity.
-Coincidentally, using the most appropriate word is more important than using the “correct” one in SEO.
+* Being very pedantic at Narrative Industries we would prefer the plural “personae”, but the UX/SEO community uses “personas” almost universally so we have used it here for clarity.
+Coincidentally, this highlights another SEO issue: using the most appropriate keyword(s) can be more important than using the “correct” phrase when it comes to SEO.